codingnoob47/ShekharTanwar/README.md

 # DataScienceProjects
-Collection Of Data Science Projects
+Collection of my Data Science Projects, convering problems in the areas of :

+ - Natural Language Processing and Text Mining
+ - Time Series Forecasting